Tribute To Commissioner Richard J. Drazner

 The Buffalo Grove Park District will forever be affected and impacted by the contributions of Rick Drazner.

 It’s hard to believe he is gone.
 In a flash of time everything has changed.
 Reminds us of how precious our lives, our families and our friends are to us.
 I will miss my friend Rick.
 His humor, his kindness and his spirit are never to be forgotten.
 Our community has lost a friend.
-May he be at peace. -Scott Jacobson, Park Board President
+May he be at peace. -Scott Jacobson, Park Board Commissioner

 I miss you my friend.
 Rick was so kind, thoughtful, supportive, friendly, caring, brilliant and funny.
 I had the privilege of serving on the Buffalo Grove Park District Board of Commissioners with Rick, and will cherish our collective success in ensuring the growth and development of our great parks, facilities and programs.
 I miss his signature warm smile, his weekly calls, and attending events with my dear friend.
 I especially enjoyed spending time with Rick at various Park District events and the Buddy Baseball Game during BG Days.
 Rick was one of those unsung heroes who made our community better.
 I thank God for the gift of Rick.
-Rest In Peace my friend. -Adriane Johnson, Park Board Vice President
+Rest In Peace my friend. -Adriane Johnson, Park Board Commissioner